jwcarroll/ng-contacts/readme.md

   - Add ability to delete contact
     - Show **ng-click** for first time
   - Modify controller to get rid of $scope

+##step-3.3

+Shows how to create a simple filter that transforms a Date object to a nicer display format

+  - Create date filter using moment.js